gomoob/backbone.hateoas/README.md

 have been named to be similar to the Backbone `get(...)`, `set(...)`, `has(...)` and `unset(...)` methods.

 ## Release History

+### 0.1.0-alpha7
+ * Allow the `toJSON()` method to take a `contentType` option to configure how to serialize a resource, this is useful when you when to serialize an HAL resource to persist it in the local storage for example.

 ### 0.1.0-alpha6
  * Allow the `toJSON()` methods to return plain JSON or HAL JSON